zephyrproject-rtos/babblesim-manifest/README.md

 This repository contains the following west manifest files:

  * west.yml: Contains the minimal set of BabbleSim components required for Zephyr BLE development and testing
+ * developer_set.yaml: Targets developers who want a typical set of components used for development and test of BLE/802.15.4 devices.<br>
+   You can use it with `west config manifest.file developer_set.yaml ; west update`